MarsicoFL/Deliver/README.md

 * **Population context.** gnomAD covers large, diverse cohorts, enabling robust separation of **population polymorphisms** from potential **disease alleles**.
 * **Cohort relevance.** `AF_nfe` provides a subgroup lens closer to typical European ancestry, reducing misclassification from population stratification.

-**Why it’s important:** Establishes the **first pass** of prioritization by rarity, preventing downstream steps from overvaluing common alleles.
+We want to establish the **first pass** of prioritization by rarity, preventing downstream steps from overvaluing common alleles.

 ---